-A very long time, the oldest bee fossil found so far is over 100 million years old.
+A very long time, the oldest bee fossil found to date is over 100 million years old.

 How far do bees fly?

-Their forage range is up to four miles.
-Should they have to fly any further, fuel consumption becomes too high and their stored honey supply starts to shrink.
+Their foraging range is up to four miles.
+Should they have to fly any further, their "fuel" consumption becomes too high and their stored honey supply starts to shrink.